bacontime/blog-mirror/nature/astrosymbols.md

 <!--Callisto and its oceans of piss.-->

-And here are a few more bigger than Ceres, big enough to probably count as dwarf planets, even if they aren't as dramatically large as the previous list.
+And here are a few more moons which are maybe big enough to probably count as dwarf planets, even if they aren't as dramatically large as the previous list.

-And you know, what the heck?
-Enceladus is teeny tiny, but it's round and interesting enough to include.
-So throw that one in the list too.
+Well, Enceladus is teeny tiny, but it's round and interesting enough that it seems to fit in with this list.

 <table>